A ghost light is a single bulb left illuminated near center stage when a theater is unoccupied and would otherwise be completely dark.

 Superstition holds that a ghost light provides opportunity for the resident ghosts of the theater to perform onstage when everyone else has left for the night.

-In 2018, renowned archivist Madge Cameron discovered a treasure trove deep in the dusty depths of her archive in San Francisco: a series of Art Deco tabletop theater lanterns produced in the 1930’s by Treadwell Press.
-These Ghost Light theaters feature elaborately cut Art Deco facades, hand-applied pastel colors and an electric candlelight fitted inside.
+In 2018, renowned archivist Madge Cameron discovered a treasure trove deep in the dusty depths of her archive in San Francisco: a series of Art Deco tabletop theater lanterns with interchangeable slides produced in the 1930’s by Treadwell Press.
+These Ghost Light Theaters feature elaborately cut Art Deco facades, hand-applied pastel colors and an electric candlelight fitted inside.
+The theaters come with a choice of image sequence printed on handmade Japanese paper.

-Treadwell Press is thrilled to be re-releasing these theaters in a limited quantity in 2018.
-Each theater includes 4 slides of your choice, and is handmade in every detail by Rachel Phillips.
+Treadwell Press is thrilled to be re-releasing these theaters in a limited quantity beginning in 2018.
+Each theater is handmade in every detail by Rachel Phillips.